ankane/jetpack/README.md

 jetpack install
 ```

 Whenever a teammate adds a new package (and commits it), others just need to run this command to keep packages in sync.
-Do the same if a new member joins the project.
+Do the same when a new member joins the project.

 `install` is optional.